Exmouth Plateau: Winning Group

 Eventually, deposition of the Barrow Delta's sediment ceased during the early or middle Valanginian due to the continental break up at the southern margin of the Exmouth Plateau.
 This followed seafloor spreading at the Gascoyne and Cuvier Abyssal Plains and erosion at the surface of the Exmouth, Dampier and Barrow sub-basins and an unconformity at the top of the early to middle Valanginian.
 By the middle to late Valanginian and through the Cretaceous major transgression occurred with deposit of the Winning Group atop the Valanginian unconformity.
-The Winning Group consists of Muderong Shale, Windalia Radiolarite, and Gearle Siltsone.
+The Winning Group consists of Muderong Shale, Windalia Radiolarite, and Gearle Siltstone.
 The Muderong Shale is actually considered a siltstone and was deposited in a low energy, offshore-marine environment.
 The deposition of these sediments makes a good seal for gas buildups in the Exmouth Plateau and the surrounding sub-basins of the Northern Carnvon Basin.
-The Windalia Radiolarite are primarily carbonate marine deposits commonly containing poorly preserved radiolarians and forminiferas.
+The Windalia Radiolarite are primarily carbonate marine deposits commonly containing poorly preserved radiolarians and foraminifera.
 The Gearle Siltstone is a low-energy, offshore-marine deposit in a period when input of the terrigenous sediments to the offshore was low minimal.